 Many tragic events occurred in the house or on the property.
-Jim Robinson was hung on the property on what is now the archway between the music room and the parlor.
-Violet Whaley committed suicide on the property, and a young girl died on the kitchen table after a clothesline hanging outside crushed her throat.
+Jim Robinson was hung on the property on the archway between the music room and the parlor.
+Violet Whaley committed suicide on the property, and a young girl died on the kitchen table after a clothesline hanging outside, crushed her throat.

 The amount of paranormal activity and sightings in the house is astounding.
 Windows open and close at will, lights flicker, pots and pans in the kitchen move on their own, and the impressions of someone laying on the beds are visible.

-People have seen figures in windows have heard the sounds of a baby crying, which people believe is the ghost of 17-month-old Thomas Whaley who died in the home.
+People who have seen figures in windows have heard the sounds of a baby crying, which people believe is the ghost of 17-month-old Thomas Whaley, who died in the home.
 All of the activity that occurs in the home is too extensive to list.